The Complete Guide to Google Shopping Ads

 After you install the app, click on it and it will direct you to a panel

 We are not doing an advanced campaign structure at the moment, but instead we want to build up a simple campaign with all products.
 You may take a reference of each button in the panel but the most important part is to “Save and Regenerate the Feed” after you do any changes.
 Then we can copy URL and insert to Google Merchant Center – File URL.
-Then click on create feed.
-Then you will see a feed is created.
+Secondly, click on create feed.
+Finally, you will see a feed is created.

 Bear in mind that you can click into your feed and click on “Fetch Now”.
 The feed will be run and all you need to do is wait for 1-2 days to get all the products fetched as below.

 You will be seeing your products here.
 All IDs, prices, condition, availability and all other attributes are shown here.
 If there are any disapproved products, you can check on Diagnostics where you can find any issues of products, feeds and GMC account level.

 For shopping campaigns, the main factors to get a high rank are biddings and keywords.
 Biddings are very understandable but for keywords, we have to put it nicely into our title and description.
 There are lots of good guidelines on the internet available.
 You may check out the optimization tips below

 Step 3: Connect Google Merchant Center with Google Ads Account